MOSHE & THE ISSUES

 Greens seek to repair the U.S. electoral system, from how elections are financed, to conducting them in more fair and representative ways, to ensuring accountability and transparency on all levels of government.
 In particular, Greens believe that the U.S. winner-take-all voting system is fundamentally flawed, resulting in low voter participation, little choice or competition in countless elections, and far too few women and minorities in elected office.
 It's time for every state to implement Rank Choice Voting in local, county, state, and federal elections (currently only Maine & Alaska have implemented RCV).

-The failure to fulfill the promise of democracy leaves millions of people in our country too discouraged to vote and others who choose to vote seemingly trapped among false and limited choices.
+The failure to fulfill the promise of democracy leaves millions of people in our country too discouraged to vote and others who choose to vote are seemingly trapped among false and limited choices.
 A system that promotes full and fair representation would draw millions of people in the United States into civic life and could revive democracy in this country.
 In the 2020 Presidential elections, for example, 33% of eligible voters did not vote, or 80 million people, and the numbers can be higher in state and local elections.
 We must make voting easier (online, mail-in, reduced wait times for in-person) and more accessible.

 U.S. Poverty & Welfare